 The Glades Middle School LLT promotes literacy within the school by utilizing data to drive instructional practices and isolate specific reading needs across grade levels.
 The data is also used to create instructional focus calendars and crunch time plans to support student needs.
-Data is gathered from a variety of assessments including prior year's FCAT 2.0 scores, baseline and interim assessments, FAIR testing, and CELLA testing.
+Data is gathered from a variety of assessments including prior year's FCAT 2.0 scores, baseline and interim assessments, iReady Data, FSA Data, End of Course Exams (EOC) Data and CELLA data.
 Professional Development opportunities are also provided to align with literacy needs.
 These opportunities expand to all content areas and include topics such as effectively utilizing reading and writing strategies, differentiating instruction, using the Gradual Release of Responsibility Model, and various strategies to increase rigor and text complexity.